 STEP 2 – PICK VSCO RECIPES (AKA: EDITS)

 Open Pinterest on your phone and search for VSCO recipes.
-This will pull up many different VSCO recipes (edits) and photos so you can see what they look like.
-You can choose one that fits the aesthetic for your feed or…
+This will pull up many different vsco edits and photos so you can see what they look like.
+You can choose a vsco recipe that fits the aesthetic for your feed or…

 If you want to edit photos like me, I’m giving you my exact VSCO recipe so you can use it to edit your photos.
 Save it, pin it to Pinterest (by hovering over the photo below), & share it so you’ll have it for reference later!
 Don’t skip this step because you’ll need it in the next steps. 😉